jambalong/linked-lists/README.md

 # Linked Lists

-This project is part of The Odin Project - [Linked Lists](https://www.theodinproject.com/lessons/ruby-linked-lists) in Ruby curriculum.
+This project is part of The Odin Project: [Linked Lists](https://www.theodinproject.com/lessons/ruby-linked-lists)

+## Overview

+In this project, you will create a basic implementation of a linked list in Ruby, focusing on object-oriented programming principles.
+You will learn how to create and manipulate data structures using classes and methods.

 ## Assignment